|

 Accounting systems

 These systems are used to manage financial transactions, including accounts payable and accounts receivable, general ledger, and payroll.
-Examples of accounting systems include QuickBooks, Xero, and Sage 50.
+Examples of accounting softwares include QuickBooks, Xero, and Sage 50.
 Using them makes it easier to track and manage key costs, including those for staffing, so dealing with things like shift differentials becomes less of a challenge, even if your operations are becoming increasingly sprawling and complex.

 There are variety of iPaaS, or integration platform as a service available, which help to integrate and move data from various sources into these systems.